This conference will examine next steps for improving the wellbeing of older people in Scotland.

 - A Fairer Scotland for Older People - next steps for implementing the framework;

-- The challenges for Scotland of an ageing society and what they mean for care, housing and age-friendly communities;
+- The challenges for Scotland of an ageing society and what that means for care, housing, and age-friendly communities;

 - Tackling disparity in quality of care across Scotland;